roblaing/erlang-webapp-howto/unit5/README.md

 	"cod": 200
 }
 ```

-If you live in London, note the "dt" (datetime) value of 1485789600 in the Json returned equates to 2017 January 30,
-so if you want a live, current weather report, you'll need to get a propper `appid=...` value by registering
-instead of using the test data.

 `jsx:decode(Json)` barfs if the input text isn't binary, so `Json = list_to_binary(Body)` is needed to produce
 this <a href="https://erlang.org/doc/man/proplists.html">proplist</a>: